Seat belt: History

 Seat belts were invented by English engineer George Cayley, to use on his glider, in the mid-19th century.

 By 1928, all aircraft were required to have them.

 Nash was the first American car manufacturer to offer seat belts as a factory option, in its 1949 models.
 They were installed in 40,000 cars, but buyers did not want them and requested that dealers remove them.
 The feature was "met with insurmountable sales resistance" and Nash reported that after one year "only 1,000 had been used" by customers.

-Ford offered seat belts as an option in 1955.
-These were not popular, with only 2% of Ford buyers choosing to pay for seat belts in 1956.
+Ford offered seat belts as an option in its 1956 models.
+Ford reported that, a few months into the new model year, 20% of buyers were ordering seat belts from the factory, with another 10% choosing dealer-installed belts.

 In the early 1950s C. Hunter Shelden, a neurologist working at the Huntington Memorial Hospital in Pasadena, California, studied the high number of head injuries he saw due to auto accidents.
 Based on his study of the early seat belts whose primitive designs were implicated in these injuries and deaths, in a 1955 paper he proposed retractable seat belts, as well as recessed steering wheels, reinforced roofs, roll bars, and passive restraints such as air bags.

 Glenn W. Sheren, of Mason, Michigan, submitted a patent application on March 31, 1955, for an automotive seat belt and was awarded in 1958.
 This was a continuation of an earlier patent application that Sheren had filed on September 22, 1952.

 The first modern three-point seat belt (the so-called CIR-Griswold restraint) commonly used in consumer vehicles was patented in 1955 by the Americans Roger W. Griswold and Hugh DeHaven.

 Saab introduced seat belts as standard equipment in 1958.
 After the Saab GT 750 was introduced at the New York Motor Show in 1958 with safety belts fitted as standard, the practice became commonplace.